Our goal is two-fold; we are rescuing horses and giving them a high noble purpose - rescuing loved ones and restoring meaning to their lives.

 Therapy professionals are finding that horses with a history of abuse or neglect are the IDEAL partners in an equine therapy setting…the result of this partnership is an unconditional exchange of love, with mutual acceptance, offering therapeutic benefits to both!

 Born and raised in South Carolina, Diane took her first riding lesson at Lawton Stables on Hilton Head Island when she was 7 and the spell was cast!
 She continued to work and show horses even thru her college years and was a member of the University of South Carolina Equestrian Team 1984-1988.
 She then pursued a graduate degree and profession as a Paralegal and started her own freelance business in 1999, Paralegal Resources, LLC.
 Diane always had to board her horses off site, but had a dream of owning a farm and being able to see her horses in her own pastures someday (one day)?.
-In 2004, Diane and her husband Tom built Westview Farm in Campobello and the dreams finally came true and they and three horses and two ACD Blue Heelers call Westview Farm home.
-Diane is a long time (13 years) volunteer with TROT (Therapeutic Riding of Tryon) and a Board member for FETA (Foothills Equestrian Trail Association.) and is thrilled to finally see her vision of Guiding Reins become a reality!
+In 2004, Diane and her husband Tom built Westview Farm in Campobello and the dreams finally came true and they and their horses and ACD Blue Heelers call Westview Farm home.
+Diane is a long time (13 years) volunteer with TROT (Therapeutic Riding of Tryon), a Board member for FETA (Foothills Equestrian Trail Association) and a board member for the Polk County Health and Wellness Coalition and is thrilled to finally see her vision of Guiding Reins become a reality!